springernature/vpat/nature-content-discovery.md

 <tr>
 <td>503.3 Alternative User Interfaces</td>
 <td>Not applicable</td>
-<td>We do not provide any alternative user interface for these pages that functions as assistive technology.</td>
+<td>We do not provide any alternative user interface for this product that functions as assistive technology.</td>
 </tr>
 <tr>
 <td><em><strong>503.4 User Controls for Captions and Audio Description</strong></em></td>